itsS4nty/github-repo-storage/README.md

 If your goal is to include all your projects, you have two options:

 - Fork this tool and modify the code to suit your preferences.
-- Set the branch name in the `.env` file to main, which typically represents the default branch in many projects.
+- Set the branch name in the `.env` file to `main`, which typically represents the default branch in many projects.

 The project naming convention is designed to transform repository names into more readable titles.
 For instance, a repository named `my-calculator_frontend` will be converted to "My Calculator".
 This transformation is handled automatically by scripts within the tool, streamlining the process for ease of use.
 Should you require a different naming scheme, the scripts can be adjusted to meet your specific needs.